 The Writing Center at Stapleton Library, the Applied Research Lab, and multiple computer facilities are all available to students.

-Does the program require any practicum experience?
+Does the program require any capstone experience?

 Yes, students are expected to complete a practicum experience.